k-med/kdos-main/content/_index.md

 summary: "A Knowledge Domain Operating System"
 ---

-A Knowledge Domain Operating System...
+A Knowledge Domain Operating System

-A curated library of ideas.
+and interactive library of ideas.